iSeg: Interactive 3D Segmentation via Interactive Attention: Experiments

 \section{Experiments}

 We evaluate \ourmethod{} in a variety of aspects.
-First, we demonstrate the generality and fidelity of our method in Sections~\ref{sec:generality} and~\ref{sec:fidelity}, respectively.
-Then, in Section~\ref{sec:properties}, we showcase properties of \ourmethod{}, such as the stability of the segmentation for different clicks and its inherent 3D consistency.
-Finally, Section~\ref{sec:generalization} presents the strong generalization power of \ourmethod{} in terms of the selected point, views of the click, and the number of clicks.
+First, we demonstrate the generality and fidelity of our method in~\cref{sec:generality,sec:fidelity}, respectively.
+Then, in~\cref{sec:properties}, we showcase \siga{the generic feature information captured by \ourmethod{}}.
+Finally,~\cref{sec:generalization} presents the strong generalization power of \ourmethod{} in terms of the selected point, views of the click, and the number of clicks.